 Long-term Care: Ensuring Longevity

 Maintaining your body ink involves a lifelong commitment to proper tattoo aftercare.
-A well-cared-for tattoo looks great, but without proper tattoo aftercare, it requires extra effort to keep it looking its best.
+A well-cared-for tattoo looks great, but without adequate body art aftercare, it requires extra effort to keep it looking its best.

-2. Sun Protection: Always use high SPF sunscreen to protect the tattoo from sun exposure.
-This will greatly reduce ultraviolet damage caused by the sun and keep the ink tattoo intact.
+- Sun Protection: Always use high SPF sunscreen to protect the skin from sun exposure.
+This will significantly reduce ultraviolet damage caused by the sun and keep the ink tattoo intact.

-3. Stay Hydrated: Avoid unnecessary skin damage by taking plenty of water to maintain a well hydrated body and healthier skin on the tattoo.
+- Stay Hydrated: Avoid unnecessary skin damage by taking plenty of water to maintain a well-hydrated body and healthier skin on the tattoo.

 Common Mistakes to Avoid